 What is Bufo Alvarius or 5-MeO-DMT?

-The medicine is short-acting and ranges from 15-45 minutes in length.
-The effects of smoking toad medicine include ego dissolution, deep emotional release, feelings of leaving the physical body, and can sometimes include spiritual visions.
+The medicine is short-acting and ranges from 15 to 45 minutes.
+The effects of smoking toad medicine vary from ego dissolution, deep emotional release, feelings of leaving the physical body, and can sometimes include spiritual visions.
 Toad Medicine has been credited with anti-depressant and anti-addictive effects.

 Effects of Bufo Alvarius and 5-MeO-DMT

 5-MeO-DMT and Bufotenine are both potent naturally-occurring entheogens.
 The effects kick in around 5-10 seconds after smoking the vaporised venom, and it produces an intense (overwhelming at times) entheogenic experience.
 Although it is over within about 30 to 40 minutes, people describe experiencing a powerful ego-dissolution that often leads to a feeling of being connected to everything in existence.
 The effects of smoking Bufo venom typically last about 15 to 20 minutes, and will totally subside after around 40 minutes.

 The usual psychedelic “afterglow” may last a few more hours, and some say that it can be felt for as long as days or weeks following the session

 A Bufo ceremony is often reported as a life-altering experience, causing intense and relatively short-lived effects—start to finish, about 30 minutes—that are powerfully transformative (in a good way).
 Participants often report that it feels like a near death experience.
 Toad Medicine is the best way to experience the death of ego.
 When administered in the appropriate setting it can be the death of negative thought patterns and self-destructive behaviors.
 Participants in any ancestral earth or plant medicines are always encouraged and usually guided to set an intention prior to the ceremony, and a toad medicine ceremony is very much the same.

 The science and research